 The House of Parliament

 The building of Hungary's law-making body, the House of Parliament, is rightly considered among the most beautiful parliaments buildings in the world.
 Selected as a World Heritage site as a central element in the Danube panorama in 2011, the edifice is not only an invaluable treasure, but also the pride of the nation.
 It provides a home for the legislature, a place of safekeeping for the Hungarian Holy Crown, and a workplace both for the 199 Members of Parliament and for the nearly 600 people who assist them.
-Currently, the building also houses the offices of the Prime Minister and his support staff.

 Construction of the House of Parliament